Ashutosh-30/SetGame/README.txt

 3. Provide the file name to be treated as input in the Program Arguments of your run/debug configuration:
 4. "Run" the code using your IDEA.
 5. Console will print the information in desired format.

+** Note : The main logic resides in the class : GameLogic.java
+** Note : I have tried to create a proper application, hence the elaborate service, model structure in the app.
+I have tried to use ENUMS and proper POJOs(models) as well wherever applicable.

+Hope this code runs perfectly fine for you.
+Please contact me if it doesn't.
+Really hoping to hear back from you.